 The Flow Rate of the gas determines the diameter of the silencer.
 This will allow the gas to safely pass through without eroding the acoustical packing or regenerating noise.
 The silencer length is governed by the degree of noise reduction to be achieved.
 A Ventx Silencer uses a combination of diffuser design and an absorptive core section.
-The gas and noise enters the silencer through a multi-hole diffuser where it is permitted to expand through many holes into the expansion chamber.
+The gas and noise enters the silencer through a multi-hole diffuser.
+Here, it is permitted to expand through many holes into the expansion chamber.
 The diffuser also provides a frequency shift to higher frequencies.
 These are best attenuated by the absorptive section.
-The gas then passes through this absorptive section, which consists of perforated flow passages surrounded by dense long strand fibreglass acoustical packing providing a broad range of attenuation in the mid to high frequency ranges.
-Read more about our Silencer Configuration.
+The gas then passes through this absorptive section.
+This consists of perforated flow passages surrounded by dense long strand fibreglass acoustical packing providing a broad range of attenuation in the mid to high frequency ranges.
+Read more about our Silencer Configuration below.

 At Ventx, we configure your silencers using bespoke solutions and advanced computer software.
 This personalised design process is a necessary component when it comes to meeting current legislation.

 In general terms, the silence configuration involves looking at the flow rate of the gas.
 This determines the necessary diameter of the silencer in order for the matter to pass through.
 This is whilst avoiding erosion of the acoustical packaging, and without regenerating noise.
 When it comes to the length, this is determined by the desired level of noise reduction you desire determines the length.

-There are different kinds of silencers to choose from, including gas ejector silencers, direct line silencers, plus vent discharge silencers and control valve silencers.
+There are different kinds of silencers to choose from.
+This includes those such as gas ejector silencers, direct line silencers, plus vent discharge silencers and control valve silencers.
 Gas ejector silences reduce any noise created by hydrocarbon gas or steam.
-Direct line silencers use absorption as opposed to pressure variation, and are often used with compressors.
+Direct line silencers use absorption as opposed to pressure variation and are often used with compressors.
 They can be provided as a whole unit, or as an acoustic core, which is then inserted into your existing pipework.